NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Fitting Criteria

 The criteria described above are similar to those used to optimize NE2001; as discussed in \cite{ne20012}, criterion (3) is equivalent to reducing the number of pulsars with anomalous predicted luminosities.
 The specific fitting functions used in the criteria above are elaborated upon in Appendix~\ref{app:fitting-functions}.
+An alternative approach to the fitting methodology used here would be to perform a global fit to all model components simultaneously.
+Our approach to fitting model components individually likely introduces additional systematic uncertainties, and alternative fitting strategies will be explored further in future work.

 Not all of our fitting criteria yield well-defined uncertainties for individual parameters.
 Actual errors exceed formal fitting errors because for some the observables have non-Gaussian distributions and others are subject to systematic uncertainties.
 Only criterion (1) explicitly accounts for measurement uncertainties in observed distances.
 The very small measurement uncertainties in DM, typically $<10^{-2}$ pc cm$^{-3}$, have negligible effect on our analysis.
 Scattering time measurement uncertainties are difficult to quantify because they depend on the pulse broadening function (PBF) adopted when fitting for scattering delays $\tau$ \citep[e.g.][]{geiger2024}, yielding sizable systematic errors in estimates of $\tau$.
 Nonetheless, in most cases where we optimize model parameters based on comparing predicted and observed scattering distributions, the spread in measurement values is much larger than the uncertainty on any given measurement.
 For these reasons, few of the parameter values adopted in \model\ have statistically meaningful formal errors.
 For the spiral arms, model parameter uncertainties are primarily due to finite quantization of the parameter grid space used.
 Where relevant, we discuss the interpretation of specific model parameter uncertainties in subsequent sections.